Jason Witten: 2015 season

-In the regular season opener against the New York Giants, Witten had eight receptions for 60 receiving yards and two receiving touchdowns in the 27–26 victory.
-In Week 2 against the Philadelphia Eagles, Witten suffered a right knee injury and two sprained ankles but was able to only miss a play and a half.
-On November 22, against the Miami Dolphins he became the franchise's iron man, playing his 196th consecutive game and surpassing Bob Lilly.
+During the season opener against the New York Giants, Witten had eight receptions for 60 yards and two touchdowns, including a go-ahead touchdown with only 13 seconds remaining, in the narrow 27–26 victory.
+In the next game against the Philadelphia Eagles, Witten suffered a right knee injury and two sprained ankles but was able to only miss a play and a half.
+On November 22 against the Miami Dolphins, he became the franchise's iron man, playing his 196th consecutive game and surpassing Bob Lilly.
 Two weeks later, in a Monday Night Football game against the Washington Redskins, Witten became the 12th player and second tight end in NFL history to reach 1,000 receptions.
 The only other tight end with 1,000 or more catches is Tony Gonzalez.
-On December 27, in Week 16 against the Buffalo Bills, he set the Cowboys record with his 118th consecutive game with a reception, passing Michael Irvin.
+During Week 16 against the Buffalo Bills, he set the Cowboys record with his 118th consecutive game with a reception, passing Michael Irvin.

 During the 2015 season, Witten was asked to be more involved in the blocking than usual, because of the team playing with four different starting quarterbacks with varying degrees of knowledge of the offense.
 He started all 16 games and led the Cowboys with 77 receptions for 713 yards and three touchdowns.

 2016 season

 Against the Philadelphia Eagles in Week 8, Witten caught the game-winning touchdown in overtime, making him the first player in franchise history to score in 14 seasons.
-In Week 9, against the Cleveland Browns, he had eight receptions for 134 receiving yards and one touchdown in the 35–10 victory.
+In the next game against the Cleveland Browns, Witten had eight receptions for 134 yards and a touchdown in the 35–10 victory.
 He finished the season 16 receiving yards shy of Michael Irvin's all-time franchise record.
-Overall, Witten started all 16 games and finished the regular season with 69 receptions for 673 receiving yards and three touchdowns.
-He caught his first career post-season touchdown from Dak Prescott in the Cowboys' 34–31 Divisional Round loss to the Green Bay Packers.
+Overall, Witten started all 16 games and finished the regular season with 69 receptions for 673 yards and three touchdowns.
+He caught his first career post-season touchdown from Dak Prescott in the 34–31 Divisional Round loss to the Green Bay Packers.

 2017 season

 On March 28, 2017, Witten signed a four-year contract extension with the Cowboys through the 2021 season.

-During a Week 1 19–3 victory against the New York Giants on Sunday Night Football, Witten recorded the Cowboys' lone touchdown.
-In addition, he passed Michael Irvin for most career receiving yards in franchise history and also became the third player in NFL history to have at least 150 catches against one team, joining Jerry Rice and Larry Fitzgerald.
-On September 17, in Week 2 against the Denver Broncos, Witten had ten receptions for 97 yards and a touchdown in the 42–17 defeat.
+During the season-opening 19–3 victory over the New York Giants on Sunday Night Football, Witten recorded the Cowboys' lone touchdown.
+He also passed Michael Irvin for most career receiving yards in franchise history and also became the third player in NFL history to have at least 150 catches against one team, joining Jerry Rice and Larry Fitzgerald.
+In the next game against the Denver Broncos, Witten had 10 receptions for 97 yards and a touchdown during the 42–17 road loss.
 He started all 16 games and finished the season with 63 receptions for 560 yards and five touchdowns, on his way to his 11th Pro Bowl, which tied a Cowboys record with Bob Lilly.